 Since referrals come from existing customers, there’s an implied guarantee the product or service is good.
 After all, they’ve already tried it themselves.

-So when a customer refers their family and friends, it’s assumed that the product is worth trying and will work for them, too. |
+When a customer refers their family and friends, it’s assumed that the product is worth trying and will work for them, too. |

 In affiliate marketing, the link is placed on a public platform, like a blog post, landing page, or an online video.

-Even if there’s no direct communication, visitors decide to click on the link based on trust and the affiliate’s reputation. |
+Visitors decide to click on the link based on trust and the affiliate’s reputation. |

 2. They’re both repeatable marketing strategies